Simples in a cotilting heart: Examples

 A complete description of the hearts of all cotilting $\Lambda$-modules is given in \cite{rapa:2019}.
 Let us focus on two special cases.

 \begin{example} Consider the cotilting torsion pair $\tau=(\Tcal, \Fcal)$ generated by $\tube$.
 It is cogenerated by the cotilting module

-The torsion, almost torsion-free modules coincide with the simple regular modules, while $G$ is the only torsion-free, almost torsion module.
+The torsion, almost torsionfree modules coincide with the simple regular modules, while $G$ is the only torsionfree, almost torsion module.
 We refer to \cite{rapa:2019} for the first statement and prove the second for the reader's convenience.

 {\rm (AT1)} Let $g:G\to B$ be a proper epimorphism, and $0\to B'\to B\to \overline{B}\to 0$ the canonical exact sequence with $B'\in\Tcal$ and $\overline{B}\in\Fcal$.
 Then $\overline{B}$ lies in $\Fcal\cap\Dcal=\Add G$ , so $G\stackrel{g}{\to}B\to \overline{B}$ is a morphism in $\Add G$ and is therefore zero or a split monomorphism.
 It follows that $\overline{B}=0$ and $B\in\Tcal$.